thedevsbuddy/tailwind_cli/CONTRIBUTION.md

 - Setup it in your machine
 - Make changes or add documentation
 - Create a `PR` to original repo.
-- Thats it.
+- That's it.

-I am gonna check if it fits our documentation.
+I will check if it fits our documentation standards.